 By Suzi Parker

-At the same time, residents of Pennsylvania were coping with the aftermath of wintry weather that has left about 107,000 homes and businesses still without power in the southeast part of the state.
+At the same time, residents of Pennsylvania were coping with the aftermath of wintry weather from earlier in the week that has left nearly 150,000 homes and businesses still without power in the southeast part of the state.

-Little Rock police said they received reports of at least 151 accidents, and some streets resembled parking lots.
+Little Rock police said they received reports of more than 100 accidents, and some streets resembled parking lots.

-It was not clear how many cars were left abandoned, but a police dispatcher said one street alone had about 30 vehicles left behind.
+It was not clear how many cars were left abandoned in Little Rock due to the snowfall, but a police dispatcher said one street alone had about 30 vehicles left behind.

 Forecasters on Friday warned of the snowfall, and schools let out early in anticipation.
-But the snow was heavier than forecast and took some motorists by surprise.
+But the snow came later and took some motorists by surprise.

-On Wednesday, a winter storm in the northeast United States cut power to more than a million homes and businesses.
-Pennsylvania was hardest hit with about 849,000 customers without electricity.
+On Wednesday, a winter storm that hit the northeast United States cut power to over a million homes and businesses, hitting Pennsylvania the hardest with about 849,000 customers in the state without electricity at one point.

 Repair efforts have been hampered as utility crews have been forced to dig out snowbanks and chip ice off damaged electrical equipment before they can begin repairs.

-About 107,000 customers were still without power in the Philadelphia area, said Cathy Engel Menendez, a spokeswoman for local utility PECO, an Exelon company.
+Nearly 150,000 customers were still without power in the Philadelphia area on Saturday, said Cathy Engel Menendez, a spokeswoman for local utility PECO, an Exelon company.

-The storm also knocked out power to nearly 200,000 customers in Maryland, but 99 percent of them had seen service restored by Saturday afternoon, according to a Baltimore Gas and Electric spokeswoman.
+The storm also knocked out power to nearly 200,000 customers in Maryland, but 95 percent of them had seen service restored by Friday, according to Baltimore Gas and Electric.

-(Reporting by Suzi Parker in Little Rock, Writing By Jonathan Allen and Ian Simpson; Editing by Alex Dobuzinskis and Chris Reese)
+(Reporting by Suzi Parker in Little Rock, Writing By Jonathan Allen; Editing by Alex Dobuzinskis and Chris Reese)